aerian-studios/aerian-component-library/README.md

 Once yalc is installed running `yarn npm-publish:local` will build the library as if it was being published to npm, but store it locally.

-Next go to the react project you want to install the local version of `aerian-component-library` and run `yalc add aerian-component-library`.
+Next go to the react project you want to install the local version of `aerated` and run `yalc add aerated`.